jestjs/jest/docs/Configuration.md

 You can create your own module that will be used for setting up the test environment.
 The module must export a class with `setup`, `teardown` and `runScript` methods.
 You can also pass variables from this module to your test suites by assigning them to `this.global` object &ndash; this will make them available in your test suites as global variables.

+Any docblock pragmas in test files will be passed to the environment constructor and can be used for per-test configuration.

 _Note: TestEnvironment is sandboxed.
 Each test suite will trigger setup/teardown in their own TestEnvironment._

 Example: